+Eric Bland 10:37

-[10:37] Eric Bland: But I can tell you that, I can tell you though that Kenny Kinsey, Our expert, I believe is going to meet with SLED over the next week or two and tell them his theory of what may have happened to Stephen that night.
+I can tell you that Kenny Kinsey, our expert, I believe is going to meet with SLED over the next week or two and tell him his theory of what may have happened to Stephen that night.
+Excellent.

-[10:55] Liz Farrell: Excellent.
+Liz Farrell 10:55

 That's good to hear.